10 Surprising Facts About Out-of-State Fundraising Registration

-One of those companies is Harbor Compliance.
+One company that has tried to clarify the sometimes-murky rules is Harbor Compliance.
 To help demystify the registration process, or maybe to illustrate how devious the whole thing is, Harbor Compliance designed an infographic highlighting some of the facts about registration.

-Here are some of those facts that I'm betting many charities might not know and even find shocking about fundraising registration:
+Here are some of those facts that you might not know and might find shocking about fundraising registration:

 - It's hard to escape.
 Forty states require charities to register with them if the charity fundraises there.
 Thirty-nine of those states require registration before soliciting donations and regardless of whether any contributions are received.